How is JCU making a difference?

 Take a look at our JCU GP training stories

 Please consult the ACRRM Fellowship Handbook (p.
-8-10) for options on how to meet these requirements without completing a 10-12 week hospital term.
+8-10) for alternative options to meet the Paediatric, Anaesthetic and Obstetrics & Gynaecology requirements.